griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 Notice we're giving it the `image_generation_engine` we defined earlier as `image_engine`.
 We're also specifying an `output_dir` of `./images`.
 This will ensure the image is generated in that directory.

 !!! tip
-    With the `PromptImageGenerationTask`, if you want to save the file to disk you must specify specify _either_ the output file name (`output_file`) or the directory you want the images to appear in (`output_dir`).
+    With the `PromptImageGenerationTask`, if you want to save the file to disk you must specify _either_ the output file name (`output_file`) or the directory you want the images to appear in (`output_dir`).
 If you don't, the image generated will only exist in the `ImageArtifact`.

     I recommend saving the file using `output_dir`, as we'll be able to retrieve the name of the image artifact in the next task.

 ### Test

 Give your application a test run.
-In the results you will see an ImageGenerationTask getting run, and then information on the image size and where it's written out.
+In the results you will see a `PromptImageGenerationTask` getting run, and then information on the image size and where it's written out.
 Here's a section of the resulting log.
 I've highlighted the log information of the file being written and the Output.

 !!! info
     Notice the image name _is not_ in the `Output` text.
 It's part of the INFO, but not in Output - therefore not getting passed back from the Image Generation Task.
 I'll demonstrate how to get it later in this section.